paul-ollis/vim-vpe/docs/api/api.vpe.syntax.rst

             Include Vim syntax file, adding its groups to this cluster.

-            This does a :vim:`syn-include` operation with a a cluster name.
+            This does a :vim:`syn-include` operation with a cluster name.

             **Parameters**